Last Updated on

 South Korea has a heavy Buddhist influence, and the resulting spirituality reverberates in the calm mountain air and off the delicately painted temple walls.

-I stopped at the Deogcheonsa Temple where I spent the better part of an hour absorbing the beauty of its hand-carved statues, inspired artwork, and the stunning vistas of Mount Dobongsan that loom on the horizon.
+I stopped at the Deogcheonsa Temple where I spent the better part of an hour absorbing the beauty of its hand-carved statues, inspired artwork, and the stunning vistas of Dobongsan Mountain that loom on the horizon.

 Inside the quiet temple, incense smoke hangs in the air and large statues of the meditating Buddha sit calmly on display.